-The Corporation does not have an operating history and there can be no assurance of its ability to operate the Dornod Uranium Project profitably in the future.
-While Khan expects in the future to generate additional working capital through the operation, development, sale or possible syndication of the Dornod Uranium Property, through debt or equity financings, or in combination with one or more third parties through some form of strategic transaction, there is no assurance that it will be capable of producing positive cash flow or, if successful, that any such funds will be available for exploration and development programs.
+The Corporation does not have an operating history and there can be no assurance of its ability to operate the Dornod Uranium Project profitably, if at all, in the future.
+While Khan currently expects in the future to generate additional working capital through the operation, development, sale or possible syndication of the Dornod Uranium Property if its mining and exploration licenses are re-registered under the Nuclear Energy Law, through debt or equity financings, or in combination with one or more third parties through some form of strategic transaction, there is no assurance that it will be capable of developing or operating the Dornod Uranium Project or producing positive cash flow or, if successful, that any such funds will be available for exploration and development programs.